Best Static Site Generator for Jamstack in 2025

 There are no simple answers to this question, and without a proper understanding of the technologies used to develop Jamstack, choosing the right tools can be very confusing.

-As an agency working in the industry, we have pretty good hands-on knowledge about the best static site frameworks for 2024.
+As an agency working in the industry, we have pretty good hands-on knowledge about the best static site frameworks.
 While it's true, there are a lot of them out there –333 at the time of writing to be exact– it ultimately boils down to two major frameworks, Next.js and Gatsby.js (and maybe Hugo in some cases).

 If you're considering migrating to Jamstack, you're probably considering Next.js or Gatsby.js.
 Luckily we have used both extensively and can share our experience with them and how it relates to choosing a Static Site Generator for your next project.